createcandle/configuration-files/boot/readme.txt

 developer.txt 			# Enables logging.
 Will also cause a factory reset to write zeros to empty space, so as to prepare for creating a disk image.

 # INDICATORS
-candle.log 			# Upgrade processes may output status and errors into this file. candle_swap_enabled.txt 	# On lower memory systems (Pi Zero 2) this file indicates that on the first run the swap file was enabled.
+candle_swap_enabled.txt 	# On lower memory systems (Pi Zero 2) this file indicates that on the first run the swap file was enabled.
 Normally swap is disabled. candle_first_run_complete.txt 	# This file appears after the first boot.
 It indicates that a new machine ID and new SSH keys were generated. candle_hardware_clock.txt 	# This file is present if the hardware clock module is detected and enabled.
+Getting time from the internet will not work while this file exists.

+# FAILURE INDICATORS
-Getting time from the internet will not work while this file exists. bootup_actions_failed.txt   # If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted.
+candle.log 			# Upgrade processes may output status and errors into this file. bootup_actions_failed.txt   # If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted. restore_boot_backup_failed.txt # If this file exists, it likely indicates that there was no backup to restore. restore_controller_backup_failed.txt # If this file exists, it likely indicates that there was no backup to restore.